First Year Experience

 Freshmen have a number of sections they can pick from during Summer Orientation.
-Some sections are reserved for special populations such as Honor students or athletes, or those majoring in Nursing, Teacher Education, Psychology or Health Sciences.
-Transfer students can also take advantage of this opportunity in each fall semester as well.
+Some sections are reserved for special populations such as Honor students or athletes, or those majoring in Nursing, Engineering, Teacher Education, Psychology or Health Sciences.
+Transfer students can also take advantage of this opportunity in the fall and spring semester as well.
 Due to the nature and structure of the course, Bradley students are only eligible to take this course the first semester they enter the University.

 What students have said about EHS 120 in the past:

 - “A credit hour for a fun and an interesting class.”